top of page

 PHD, University at Albany, 2021

-Allison is an Assistant Professor of Psychology at Eastern Mennonite University.
-She continues to collaborate with the Cognition and Language Lab on projects that explore the adaptive value of human memory and learning efficacy from a variety of angles including cognitive limitations, social perspectives, and emotional contributions.
-Her findings are discussed in a variety of handbooks and data-driven journals including Handbook on Language and Emotion, The Handbook of the Neuroscience of Multilingualism, Evolutionary Psychological Science, and International Journal of Bilingualism.
-Most recently, she has completed work on the emotional contributions to 'fake news' susceptibility that earned a distinctive dissertation award.
-Outside of the Lab, Allison was an inaugural member of UAlbany's Center for Undergraduate Research and Creative Engagement (CURCE) to promote student involvement in the research process.
+Allison currently uses her expertise in cognitive psychology in a variety of professional roles.
+After serving as Program Director for the Psychology Department at Eastern Mennonite University in Harrisonburg, VA for two years and earning the 2024 Excellence in Teaching Award, she joined the city's public school as the Student Accessibility and Assistive Technology Specialist to apply her knowledge completing educational evaluations with the special education department.
+She continues to teach upper level research courses with the university and collaborate in research projects.
+Current research directions include (1) secondary school teacher's perceptions of and interactions regarding student gender identity and (2) the neurological (EEG) underpinnings of young adult political biases.
+Dr. Wilck is also co-author on an upcoming open-access Cognitive Psychology textbook and has publications that explore the adaptive value of human memory and learning efficacy from a variety of angles including cognitive limitations, social perspectives, and emotional contributions.
+Her findings are discussed in a variety of handbooks and data-driven journals including Interdisciplinary Perspectives and Advances in Understanding Adaptive Memory, Handbook on Language and Emotion, The Handbook of the Neuroscience of Multilingualism, Evolutionary Psychological Science, and International Journal of Bilingualism.
+During her time at UAlbany, Allison was an inaugural member of UAlbany's Center for Undergraduate Research and Creative Engagement (CURCE) to promote student involvement in the research process, and she earned a 2020-2021 Distinguished Doctoral Dissertation Award and 2020 Keyser Teaching Excellence Award.

 Email: amwilck@yahoo.com